- Best-in-class Retina display

 Be warned though, the 2018 MacBook Pros are expensive.
 Our review model costs £3599 if bought outright, which works out at about £300/month over a year at 0% interest.
 The lack of ports is also a pain and mean you’ll almost certainly need to pick up a Thunderbolt 3 to Ethernet adapter if you plan to use it for work.

-All-in-all it the Macbook Pro 13-inch is a solid, powerful mobile work station that will delight buyers despite these small flaws, however.
+All-in-all it the Macbook Pro 13-inch is a solid, portable and capable work laptop which will delight buyers despite these small flaws.

 The MacBook Pro 2018’s powerful display and top performance make it a perfect choice for creative types.
 But the high price and fact that you’ll need to buy adapters if you want more than just Thunderbolt ports, will put off some more casual buyers.